badge icon

 World Wars and Turning Points

-During World War I the Orient Express services were suspended.
-When services resumed in 1919 Germany and Austria were removed from the route and journey time was reduced to 58 hours.
+During World War I, services on the Orient Express were suspended.
+When operations resumed in 1919, Germany and Austria were excluded from the route, and journey times were reduced to 58 hours.

-Carriage number 2419 of the Orient Express hosted the signing of the armistice between Germany and the Allies in the Forest of Compiègne on 11 November 1918.
+Carriage No. 2419 of the Orient Express hosted the signing of the armistice between Germany and the Allies in the Forest of Compiègne on 11 November 1918.

-Services were again disrupted during World War II.
-The final direct Paris–Istanbul journey took place on 27 May 1977.
-Regular services were fully discontinued in 2009 when the Strasbourg–Vienna route was closed.
+World War II also disrupted services.
+The final regular journey between Paris and Istanbul took place on 27 May 1977.
+Regular services were fully discontinued in 2009 with the cessation of the Strasbourg–Vienna route.

 Modern Era

-In 1982 the Belmond company launched a nostalgic version of the train under the name Venice Simplon Orient Express using some of the original Orient Express carriages.
-Today these occasional journeys to Istanbul continue to preserve the original concept.
+In 1982, the Belmond company launched a nostalgic version of the train under the name Venice Simplon Orient Express, using a portion of the original Orient Express carriages.
+Today, this service reaches Istanbul several times a year, preserving the original concept.

 2025 Journeys

-The journey included 71 passengers and 40 staff across 16 carriages.
-Stops were made in Budapest the Peleș Castle in Sinaia Bucharest and Varna.
-Some passengers who arrived in Istanbul returned by air while a new group joined the Istanbul–Paris service.
+The journey carried 71 passengers and 40 staff across 16 carriages.
+Stops were made in Budapest, the Peleș Castle in Sinaia, Bucharest, and Varna.
+Some passengers who arrived in Istanbul returned by air, while a new group joined the Istanbul–Paris service.

 Author Information